postmanlabs/labs-docs/v6/enterprise/sso/saml_in_azure_ad.md

 Download the "SAML Signing Certificate" (Base64 format) and click the **Save** button.

 After the setup is complete, submit your Identity Provider details to Postman.
-For more information, see [Intro to SSO (https://elispostman.github.io/docs/v6/enterprise/sso/intro_sso){:target="_blank"}
+For more information, see [Intro to SSO (https://elispostman.github.io/docs/v6/enterprise/sso/intro_sso){:target="_blank"} The table below describes the values of the fields in this configuration.

 | Field         | Value         |
 | ------------- | ------------- |